Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Providing Necessary Documentation

-Be prepared to provide a stack of paperwork.
+Be prepared to provide a stack of paperwork that would make a commercial loan officer jealous.
 A complete VDR signals to sophisticated developers that you are a sophisticated seller, which can streamline the entire transaction and often lead to better offers as it reduces the buyer's uncertainty.

 Buyer's Due Diligence